Trump Declares War Against Investors

 One estimate found that paying just 1% in fees could cost a millennial more than $590,000 in sacrificed returns over 40 years of saving.

-So with this is mind, here are the very important questions that investors should ask to see if their financial professional is on their side or working against them.
+So, with this in mind, here are the fundamental questions that investors should ask to see if their financial professional is on their side or working against them.

 Here are the questions that should be posted in every office and passed out in every workplace 401(k) meeting.

 2. Are you complying with the DOL’s conflict of interest rule and exemptions on fiduciary investment advice?
-If you use one of the exemptions, explain the conflict of interest you have that requires you to comply with the exemption?
+If you use one of the exemptions, explain the conflict of interest requiring you to comply.

 3. Do you have a credential or designation from an accredited program that requires training and holds its members to ethical standards?
-Does the organization let investors file complaints about the people they have issued adviser designations?
+Does the organization let investors file complaints about the people they have issued adviser designations to?

 4. What fees and expenses will I be charged?
-Will you give me a list of those fees and expenses, and explain what each fee and expense pays for?
-Do I pay all of these fees and expenses directly to you or are any fees and expenses taken out of my investments?
+Will you list those fees and costs and explain what each fee and expense pays for?
+Do I pay you all these fees and costs directly, or are any fees and expenses taken from my investments?

-5. Do you your firm get paid from any other sources in connection with my business with you?
+5. Does the firm get paid from other sources concerning my business with you?
 Do you or your firm pay anyone else because I opened an account with you or because I make investments that you recommend?

 6. Do you make more money if I buy some investments instead of others?
 Explain why.